GetPageSpeed/nginx-extras-docs/docs/modules/jpeg.md

 ---

 title: "NGINX JPEG filter module"
 description: "RPM package nginx-module-jpeg.
-NGINX filter module for adding overlays and logos to JPEGs on-the-fly without degrading the quality of the image "
+NGINX filter module for adding overlays and logos to JPEGs on-the-fly without degrading the quality of the image"

 ---